-Tended with care and flourish, my Mom’s garden was filled with a delightful array of herbs, fruits and vegetables.
-Witnessing the miracle of dried seeds being bedded in late Spring, transformed into the first shoots of life, was a much a joy to me, as was my mother’s promise of one day growing “my own green thumb” just like hers!
+Tended with care and flourish, my mom’s garden was filled with a delightful array of herbs, fruits, and vegetables.
+Witnessing the miracle of dried seeds being bedded in late Spring, transformed into the first shoots of life, was much joy to me, as was my mother’s promise of one day growing “my green thumb” just like hers!

 Fascinated by the growth of tiny green seedlings that became crispy sweet snow peas, and watchful as meandering, rough leaves gave birth to brightly colored, crooked-neck squash; I was rapt, by the age of six to the bond I shared with God’s creation.

-Lacy blue borage flowers found their way into wilted spinach salads, accompanied by tender fried squash blossoms; while nasturtiums lent their bright orange color and spicy bite to an array of meals.
-Each new planting beckoned to be picked then transformed into delectable dishes in my mother’s kitchen.
+Lacy blue borage flowers found their way into wilted spinach salads, accompanied by tender fried squash blossoms, while nasturtiums lent their bright orange color and spicy bite to an array of meals.
+Each new planting beckoned to be picked and then transformed into delectable dishes in my mother’s kitchen.

-I helped my mom weed and harvest the garden each day, early in the mornings and in the late afternoons.
-It was just about dusk on a balmy summer day when moms garden proved to be much more than a place to find fresh garden fare for our family table.
+I helped my mom weed and harvest the garden each day, early in the mornings and the late afternoons.
+It was just about dusk on a balmy summer day when Mom’s Garden proved to be much more than a place to find fresh garden fare for our family table.

-Mother went right back to gardening with very little expression or concern as the boys starting picking herbs, grass, weeds and blossoms.
-I felt a little light-headed about the prospect of seeing my brother’s attempt such a bold act, right in front of mom, especially after the grounding dealt for using bad language.
+Mother returned to gardening with very little expression or concern as the boys started picking herbs, grass, weeds, and blossoms.
+I felt a little light-headed about the prospect of seeing my twin brothers attempt such a bold act, right in front of Mom, especially after the grounding dealt for using bad language.

-Mother’s garden ran the length of our house and then around the side; filled with yellow squash, pumpkins and zucchini we learned that this was a place to tread carefully.
-The boys, stayed clear of the area concentrating on the mint, borage, dill and chives.
+Mother’s garden ran the length of our house and then around the side; filled with yellow squash, pumpkins, and zucchini we learned that this was a place to tread carefully.
+The boys stayed clear of the area and concentrated on the mint, borage, dill, and chives.
 Gathering their sampling of “tobacco” they began the process of pulling apart the herbs placing the stems in one pile and the flowering bits in another.
 As I recollect, they seemed very adept at their work.

 The first experimental joint seemed to excite the boys as they puffed the wet tobacco; giddy and so proud of themselves, they shared a high-five, all the while looking to me, to be a bit deranged.

-Leading by example, Mom not only taught me how to garden, but to cook with heart and to be an adventurous eater.
-Now that I’m a mother and have experienced some teenage angst from my own children, I understand how Mom had remained so calm in the face of such defiance.
-You see, after years of experience and mature grace, mother’s and some father’s, are able to see into the future, read minds and see out of the back of the heads!
+Leading by example, Mom taught me how to garden, cook with heart, and be an adventurous eater.
+Now that I’m a mother and have experienced some teenage angst from my children, I understand how Mom had remained so calm in the face of such defiance.
+You see, after years of experience and mature grace, mothers, and some fathers, can see into the future, read minds, and see out of the back of their heads!

 Kathie